OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ----------
 # Scenario: Storing data using local storage
-This sample Office add-in inserts a table of fictitious basketball players' stats in your file, retrieved from a local file named `sampleData.json`.
+This sample Office Add-in inserts a table of fictitious basketball players' stats in your file, retrieved from a local file named `sampleData.json`.
 In this sample code, data from the add-in is stored in `localStorage` to allow users who previously opened the add-in with online connection to insert the table of stats offline.

 While this add-in gets its data from a local server, implementation of `localStorage` as shown in this sample can be extended to add-ins that get their data from online sources.
 Furthermore, although this sample runs only in Excel, `localStorage` can be used to offline data across Word, Excel, and PowerPoint.

 **Note**: `localStorage` can store up to 5MB of data.
 To store larger amounts of data offline and for improved performance, consider using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-Note that as of now, IndexedDB isn't supported by all browsers used by Office add-ins.
-Check [here](https://docs.microsoft.com/en-us/office/dev/add-ins/concepts/browsers-used-by-office-web-add-ins) to see which browsers are supported by Office add-ins and [here](https://caniuse.com/#search=indexedDB) to see which browsers can support IndexedDB.
+Note that as of now, IndexedDB isn't supported by all browsers used by Office Add-ins.
+Check [here](https://docs.microsoft.com/en-us/office/dev/add-ins/concepts/browsers-used-by-office-web-add-ins) to see which browsers are supported by Office Add-ins and [here](https://caniuse.com/#search=indexedDB) to see which browsers can support IndexedDB.
 As another option, you can store your add-in's data in [`Office.Settings`](https://docs.microsoft.com/en-us/javascript/api/office/office.settings?view=office-js).
 Using Office.Settings will enable your add-in's offline capabilities to persist within the file (e.g. if you'd like to share your file with others).

 ## Build and run the sample